-We chose something special to wrap up the pocket calendar for 2020: Old book pages!
-We’ve used the imprint of a very old, large Atlas as unique wrapping paper.
+As much as we love a kraft paper look, we decided to change things up and used some old book pages for some of the gifts.
+We used the imprint of a very old, large Atlas as unique wrapping paper.
 The pages have an old school natural look and are super gorgeous in combination with our Washi Tape “For You”.
 The tape has several little messages and brings some golden highlights to the parcel.

 We want to add some more Christmas vibes to the kraft paper wrapping and have gone for a self made Christmas stamp!
 It can be a bit tricky depending on the design but the result is so worth it!

 As a first try, we chose the most classical Christmas design: A Christmas tree!

 - Linoleum sheet or stamp foam rubber (You can also use a potato but it won’t last as long and more detailed designs will be very hard to do)